jackpandas/tools/README.md

-# tools
+# Tools
-This is a repository to store personal code/tools that I use
+This is a repository to store personal code/tools that I use.
+Please feel free to take/use what you want.